5 things to consider before dressing up your pet

 What starts out as a bit of fun for you can lead to distress for your pet.

-If it’s injured as it tries to free itself from restrictive clothing, it could even mean a trip to your vet with your tail between your legs, and a claim on your pet insurance.
+If it’s injured as it tries to free itself from restrictive clothing, it could even mean a trip to your vet with your tail between your legs, and a claim on your pet's insurance policy.

 The PDSA animal charity advises caution over costumes.
 Read on for the top 5 questions to ask yourself before you try to pose your pup in a cute outfit.